Arago's rotations: Experiments with copper plate by other scientists

 In 1884, Willoughby Smith published an investigation on rotating metal disks in which he found iron disks to generate electromotive-forces superior to those generated in copper disks of equal size.

 Guthrie and Boys in 1879 hung a copper plate over a rotating magnet by means of a torsion thread, and found that the torsion was directly proportional to the velocity of rotation.
 They pointed out that such an instrument was a very exact one for measuring the speed of machinery.
 They also made experiments upon varying the distance between the copper plate and the magnet, and varying the diameter and thickness of the copper disk.

 Experiments were made upon various metals, and the torque was found to vary as the conductivity of the metal as far as the latter could be judged after being rolled into the form of plate.
 Messrs.
 Guthrie and Boys then applied the method to the measurement of the conductivity of liquids.

-In 1880, De Fonvielle and Lontin observed that a lightly pivoted copper disk could be maintained in continuous rotation—if once started—by being placed, in presence of a magnet, within a coil of copper wire wound on a rectangular frame (like the coil of an old galvanometer), and supplied with alternate currents from an ordinary Ruhmkorfif induction coil.
+In 1880, De Fonvielle and Lontin observed that a lightly pivoted copper disk could be maintained in continuous rotation—if once started—by being placed, in presence of a magnet, within a coil of copper wire wound on a rectangular frame (like the coil of an old galvanometer), and supplied with alternate currents from an ordinary Ruhmkorff induction coil.
 They called their apparatus an electromagnetic gyroscope.

 It does not seem to have occurred to anyone that the Arago rotations could be made use of in the construction of a motor prior to 1879.